alexey-dc/rack_experiments/02_puma_basic/README.md

 1060: 8
 ```

-Excellent.
 EXCELLENT!
-This tells me that... the *sibling threads do indeed share global state*.
+That means that the *sibling threads do indeed share global state*.

-The output made it as high as 9, which means the counting happened correctly.
-Perhaps it's no accident?
-Perhaps I get thread-safe increments??
+Note the output made it up to 9, which is correct - in my case, I lucked out to have a Ruby interpreter that guarantees thread-safe increments.

 [The standard](https://stackoverflow.com/a/44521011). doesn't lock that down in Ruby - so implementations may vary.
 To ensure correctness, it's possible to use [mutexes](https://lucaguidi.com/2014/03/27/thread-safety-with-ruby/).
+M

-Client looks good in either case:
+Client output:
 ```bash
 # Client
 +-------------------------------------------+